voschezang/coding-handbook/quotes.md

     * Unspoken expectations are less likely to be unambiguous than explicit ones.

 * Slow down to speed up.
 Humans were not made for constant motion.
+    * Control flow.
+Prioritize ([triage](https://en.wikipedia.org/wiki/Triage)) before starting new tasks.
+Options: `do, defer, delegate, drop`
     * Pause.
 Take regular breaks.
 Take time to orient yourself and reflect.
 Take a step back to move forward.
+        * Being busy = being lazy.
+Not taking the time to reconsider.

     * Make room to make improvements (plan in slack).
     * Prioritizing too many tasks both prevents focussing and reduces the time to adjust priorities.
+    * Don't jump from problems to solutions.
+First find the underlying causes.

 * Change is not a solution but a process.
 It's a balance between relying on you [priori](https://en.wikipedia.org/wiki/A_priori_and_a_posteriori) and updating your [posterior](https://en.wikipedia.org/wiki/Posterior_probability).
   * Find an appropriate [learning rate](https://en.wikipedia.org/wiki/Learning_rate) or [step size](https://en.wikipedia.org/wiki/Gradient_descent) to avoid overshooting.
   * Learning requires *un*learning.
 Define conditions under which you would change your beliefs.